Embeddings of trees of hyperbolic metric spaces and Cannon--Thurston maps: Other applications, examples and related results

 \begin{cor} Suppose $G$ is a hyperbolic group and $H<G$ is a quasiconvex subgroup.
 Assume that $\phi:H\map \phi(H)<G$ an isomorphism onto a subgroup $\phi(H)$.
 Let $K$ be a hyperbolic subgroup of $G$ such that the inclusion $K\map G$ admits a CT map and $H,\phi(H)<K$.
 Consider the HNN extensions $K*_{H=\phi(H)}=K'<G'=G*_{H=\phi(H)}$.
 Suppose that $G'$ is hyperbolic.

 Then $K'$ is hyperbolic and the inclusion $K'\map G'$ admits a CT map. \end{cor}

-{\bf Example:} Suppose $G_1<G_2$ hyperbolic groups where the inclusion $G_1\map G_2$ admits the CT map.
-Suppose $H<G_1$ is a free group such that $H$ is malnormal and quasiconvex in $G_2$.
+{\bf Example.} Suppose $G_1<G_2$ hyperbolic groups where the inclusion $G_1\map G_2$ admits a CT map.
+Suppose $H<G_1$ is a free group such that $H$ is weakly malnormal and quasiconvex in $G_2$.
 Suppose $\phi:H \map H$ is a hyperbolic automorphism.
-Let $G=G_2 *_H$ and $K=G_1 *_H$ be the corresponding HNN extensions.
-Then $K$ is hyperbolic and the inclusion $K\map G$ admits a CT map.
+Let $G=G_2 *_{H=\phi(H)}$ and $K=G_1 *_{H=\phi(H)}$ be the corresponding HNN extensions.
+Then $G$ is hyperbolic (\cite{BF}), and by Corollary \ref{cor-HNN ct}, $K$ is hyperbolic and the inclusion $K\map G$ admits a CT map.